nnzine/meeting-notes/layout-fonts-printing.md

 #### page stitching

-saddle stitch is good for up to 68 pages glued paperback ("perfect binding") works starting from 28 pages [source](https://www.cpcprintpromo.com/saddle-stitch-versus-perfect-bound/)
+saddle stitch is good for up to 68 pages.

+glued paperback ("perfect binding") works starting from 28 pages.

+[source](https://www.cpcprintpromo.com/saddle-stitch-versus-perfect-bound/)

 for DIY, stapling is the way to go.